IU Health Leadership

 Jim Davlin is retired from General Motors where he served as the vice president of Finance and Treasurer.
 Prior to GM, he worked at Deere & Company as the vice president of Corporate Strategy and Business Development and at Eli Lilly and Company and Procter & Gamble.
 Mr. Davlin now serves as an advisor for Torreya Partners, and is on the boards of Halite Partners, Wabash College and Menlo College, and the Duke Center for Finance.
 He earned a JD from Duke University, an MBA from the University of Chicago in finance and marketing, and an AB degree in economics and philosophy from Wabash College.

-Tom Easterday is retired from Subaru of Indiana Automotive, Inc. (SIA) where he served as senior executive vice president, secretary and chief legal officer, and as a member of SIA’s Board of Directors.
+Tom Easterday is the chair of the IU Health Board of Directors.
+He is retired from Subaru of Indiana Automotive, Inc. (SIA) where he served as senior executive vice president, secretary and chief legal officer, and as a member of SIA’s Board of Directors.
 He now serves as an executive advisor to North American Subaru, Inc. Easterday is active in various organizations, including service as a director of the Indiana Chamber of Commerce, Indiana Chamber Foundation, Central Region of the Boy Scouts of America, Crossroads of America Council of the Boy Scouts of America and the SIA Foundation.
 He was the recipient of the 2009 Excellence in Manufacturing Innovation Award and a 2011 Champion of Diversity Award.
 Easterday holds a BS in business management and administration and a JD from Indiana University.